 - 1 Edit the foreground monitor program source. - 2 Assemble and link the foreground monitor program. - 3 Choose the Settings→Emulator Config→Monitor...
-(ALT, S, E, O) command. - 4 Select the Foreground option. - 5 Enter the base address of the foreground monitor in the Monitor Address text box.
-The address must reside on a 4 Kbyte boundary (in other words, an address ending in 000H) and must be specified in hexadecimal. - 6 If you wish to synchronize monitor cycles to the target system (that is, interlock the emulation and target system RDY on accesses to the monitor memory block), select the Monitor Cycles Use Target RDY option; otherwise, deselect this option. - 7 Enter the name of the foreground monitor object file in the Monitor File Name text box. - 8 Choose the OK button. - 9 Use the Settings-Emulator Config-Memory Map...
-(ALT, S, E, M) to re-map the user program memory areas.
-Selecting the foreground monitor automatically resets the current memory map and adds a new map term for the monitor. - 10 Load the user program by choosing the File→Load Object...
+(ALT, S, E, O) command. - 4 Select the Foreground (Custom) option. - 5 Enter the base address of the foreground monitor in the Monitor Address text box.
+The address must reside on a 4-Kbyte boundary (in other words, an address ending in 000H) and must be specified in hexadecimal. - 6 If you wish to synchronize monitor cycles to the target system (that is, have monitor cycles terminated by the target system DSACK signal), select the Target Completes Monitor Bus Cycles option; otherwise, deselect this option. - 7 If you want the foreground monitor to run at a lowered interrupt priority level in order to allow critical target system interrupts to be processed, enter the priority level in the Interrupt Priority Mask text box.
+When it's safe to lower the interrupt level, the foreground monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater. - 8 Enter the name of the foreground monitor object file in the Monitor File Name text box. - 9 Choose the OK button.

+- 10 Use the Settings→Emulator Config→Memory Map...
+(ALT, S, E, M) to remap the user program memory areas.
+Selecting the foreground monitor automatically resets the current memory map and adds a new map term for the monitor. - 11 Load the user program by choosing the File→Load Object...
 (ALT, F, L) command and entering the name of the user program object file.